Player Choice and Consequences

 In conclusion, player choice in Dungeons and Dragons is very important and the consequences of those choices should be impactful and natural.
 What are some of your favourite character impacts from your experiences?

-2 thoughts on “Player Choice and Consequences
+One thought on “Player Choice and Consequences

 1. This whole experience was really hard on my young paladin.
 It was her first experience of serious consequences caused by her brash personality.
 It took me a while as a player and a character to come to terms with it (though I am still a little bitter).
 BUT it also caused character development for my character.
 So consequences not only change the world but can change your characters.